lludwig/utm-tracker/README.md

 1. Install and activate the Wordpress plugin on your website.

 2. You need to make your forms accept the new fields.
-Based on the information available for a visitor, the fields added to your form will be,
+Based on the information available for a visitor, the fields added to your form will be:

   * USOURCE - Value of *utm_source* if present
   * UMEDIUM - Value of *utm_medium* if present